South Carolina Rental Laws - An Overview of Landlord Tenant Rights in Hilton Head

 The following are some of the rights that South Carolina Code Chapter 40 gives landlords.

-• Enter the rental premises to conduct important responsibilities such as conducting routine inspections.
+• Enter the rental premises to conduct important responsibilities such as conducting routine inspections or repairs.

 landlord rights south carolina